|Nutritional Guidelines (per serving)|

 Fish is cooked when the inner flesh is opaque when gently pulled apart with a fork.
-One inch thickness will take roughly 5-6 minutes.
-(The halibut steaks shown here took 8 minutes)
+One inch thickness will take roughly 5 to 6 minutes.

 Before serving, taste-test the sauce.
 Note that this sauce tends toward the sour side; however, feel free to sweeten it with a little more sugar if it's too sour for you.
 If it's too spicy, add a little more coconut milk.
 If not salty enough, add more fish sauce.
 If too salty, add another squeeze of lemon or lime juice.

-Optional Serving Suggestion: In Thailand, this kind of fish would be served with the following simple condiment: 3-4 tablespoons soy sauce mixed with 1 fresh red chili (minced).
+Optional Serving Suggestion: In Thailand, this kind of fish would be served with the following simple condiment: 3 to 4 tablespoons of soy sauce mixed with 1 fresh red chili (minced).